-John Lavin reviews the latest novel from Martin Amis, Lionel Asbo: State of England.
+John Lavin casts a critical eye in his review of the latest humorous fiction novel by Martin Amis, Lionel Asbo: State of England.

 However, as it turns out, this final aspect may well prove to be the answer behind The Pregnant Widow’s desultory awfulness and the frankly astounding return to form that Lionel Asbo represents.